What Does Social Anxiety Look Like in Children?

 How to Seek Help

-If you suspect that your child is struggling with social anxiety, it’s important to know that they’re going to be okay.
+If you suspect that your child is struggling with social anxiety, it’s important to know that it can definitely be treated or addressed.
 Social anxiety is a lot more common than one may think.
 While seeking additional support is always recommended, there are things you can do from the comfort of your home to get a kickstart on working with your child.

 You can sit down and talk with them about how they’re feeling.
 Let them know that you’re there for them however, they need you to show up to support them.
-If they’re nervous about a certain situation like attending school or hanging out with a friend, you can talk them through their day, giving specific details so they feel a little more at ease of what they can expect.
-You can also help them practice certain social interactions so that they feel prepped and ready to go before they actually have to be in a social situation on their own.
+If they’re nervous about a certain situation like attending school or hanging out with a friend, you can talk them through their day, giving specific details so they feel more at ease about what they can expect.
+You can also help them practice certain social interactions so that they feel prepared before they actually face that situation on their own.

-If you want a little extra help, working with a licensed and trained mental health professional may be exactly what your child needs.
-A therapist will be able to talk with your child on one to determine the root cause of their social anxiety and help them work through the signs and symptoms they’re struggling with.
+If you want a little extra help, working with a trained mental health professional may be exactly what your child needs.
+A therapist will be able to talk with your child one-on-one to confront their social anxiety and help them work through the signs and symptoms they’re struggling with.
 Reach out today to set up a consultation for child therapy or anxiety treatment.